-Benefits of Co-Sleeping: A Quick Overview
+Benefits of Co-Sleeping: A Quick But Thorough Overview

+At the end of the day, it shouldn’t really be surprising that there are numerous benefits of co-sleeping.
 Human biology naturally encourages child and parent to seek contact during the night.

 But in America and other Western cultures, history has set a trend of separating parents and babies during the night.

-That’s not because separating parents and babies is better—we’ve just gotten so used to sleeping separately that it’s hard to imagine that another way of sleeping could be more beneficial.
+That’s not because separating parents and babies is better — we’ve just gotten so used to sleeping separately that it’s hard to imagine that another way of sleeping could be more beneficial.